ezi069/Training-Studio-power-zone/README.md

 ## 🎯 Objective

-The **Training Studio Landing Page** is a modern, user-friendly **ReactJS-based** web application designed to provide a seamless experience for fitness enthusiasts.
+The **Training Studio Landing Page** is a modern, user-friendly **ReactJS-based** web application (a sub branch of a production line project called "Power Zone") designed to provide a seamless experience for fitness enthusiasts.
 The main goal is to showcase various **training programs**, introduce **expert trainers**, and enable users to **connect with the gym's management** effortlessly.
 The platform serves as an interactive medium to help users explore and make informed decisions about their fitness journey.

 ## 🌍 Scope of the Project